-Course Description This course provides students with basic concepts of the scientific process (e.g., inductive and deductive reasoning, foundations of inductive statistics, research design) as well as offering practice in critical thinking and avoiding the cognitive illusions and misapplied heuristics that can lead to invalid conclusions.
+Course Description This course provides students with concepts of the scientific process (inductive and deductive reasoning, foundations of inductive statistics, research design) as well as offering practice in critical thinking and avoiding the cognitive illusions that lead to invalid conclusions.
+The goal is to train students to become critical consumers of information.